by Wolfgang Corcoran-Mathe

 all-zeros sequence (0, 0, …), which is known to cause

-problems for many algorithms; implementations may allow
+problems for many algorithms.
+Implementations may allow

-initialization by such a sequence.
+initialization by the all-zeros sequence.

 Calling make-random-port without an